hytromo/mimosa/docs/gh-actions/README.md

 # GitHub Actions

-You can find full examples of both ways you can utilize Mimosa in Github Actions in the [example-github-action](./example-github-action.yml) workflow.
+You can find full workflows in the [example-github-action](./example-github-action.yml) workflow.
 See below for the important bits.

 ## Recommended way: build-push-action